Toronto Transit Commission: Future plans

 Previous plans called for a second, eastward extension of Line 5 to the University of Toronto Scarborough campus, though this has since been replaced with plans for a separate Eglinton East LRT (EELRT), formerly known as the Scarborough Malvern LRT.

+An extension of Line 5 Eglinton north beyond Renforth station is also planned to connect the line to Toronto Pearson International Airport.
+Two infill stops are proposed: Convair Drive (at grade) and Silver Dart Drive (elevated).

-Metrolinx is studying an extension of Line 4 Sheppard, to replace the former Sheppard East LRT project, which would likely connect with the Line 2 Bloor–Danforth extension at McCowan Road and Sheppard Avenue.
+Metrolinx is studying an extension of Line 4 Sheppard, to replace the former Sheppard East LRT project, which would likely connect with the Line 2 Bloor–Danforth extension at McCowan Road and Sheppard Avenue, as well as extension westwards to add another connection to Line 1 at Sheppard West station.

+An inactive proposal for light rail transit running along Jane Street as the Jane LRT has also been proposed.